victorantos/AngJobs/src/hn/March-2024/mookerji-SPAN-StaffSWE_EmbeddedLinuxPlatform-Rust_CleanEnergy-Onsite(SF)-Full-time-VISA(H1Btrans.md

 The Device Platform team is a 6-person team maintaining the Yocto-based embedded Linux platform underpinning SPAN’s hardware products.

-We&#x27;re hiring a <i>Rust-focused systems software engineer</i> to work on our application platform.
+We&#x27;re hiring a *Rust-focused systems software engineer* to work on our application platform.

 In the next year, you may: